 The tribal HUD-VASH demonstration program for Native American veterans received funding in the FY15 appropriations bill and the program began operations in FY16.
 The tribes participating in the demonstration program have had varied levels of success, with some struggling to find available housing stock in their communities, while other tribes were unable to receive consistent supportive services from the VA.
-The House's FY18 bill would provide \$7 million to continue implementing tribal HUD-VASH with the Senate's bill funding the program at only \$5 million.
+Those issues caused Congress to only appropriate \$5 million for the program in FY18, a cut from \$7 million in earlier years.
+Congress recently passed the "Tribal HUD-VASH Act," which will make the program permanent and provide a mechanism for more tribes to participate in future years.

-FORECAST FOR 2018 & WHAT TO SAY TO LEGISLATORS
+FORECAST FOR 2019 AND WHAT TO SAY TO LEGISLATORS

-NAHASDA Reauthorization.
-NAHASDA
+NAHASDA Reauthorization

-programs are currently being administered without reauthorization.
-Although past reauthorizations struggled to move in the Senate, a significantly pared down bill was introduced that included only IHBG and Section 184 Loan Guarantee reauthorizations and a small number of other changes.
-More comprehensive reauthorizations were also re-introduced in both the House and Senate in 2017 that would authorize the IHBG, the NHHBG, and related loan guarantee programs for several years and make several other substantial changes.
-These include establishing timelines for departmental decisions and approvals, use of NAHASDA funds to leverage other funds or to fulfill matching requirements, new authority to use Indian Health Service sanitation facilities funding when building HUD-assisted homes. a demonstration project to encourage private investment in tribal communities, permanent authorization for the tribal HUD-VASH program, and favorable alterations to the Brooke Amendment.
-The Senate bills have not yet been reported out of Committee, although the House bill was reported out by the Financial Services Committee in mid-December.
-Advocates should strongly urge Congress to consider passing some version of the introduced bills to reauthorize these vital housing program dollars.
+NAHASDA programs are currently being administered without being authorized.
+Last Congress, various reauthorization bills were introduced, including a significantly pared down bill in the Senate that included only IHBG and Section 184 Loan Guarantee reauthorizations and a small number of other changes.
+More comprehensive reauthorizations were also reintroduced in both the House and Senate that would authorize the IHBG, the NHHBG, and related loan guarantee programs for several years and make several other substantial changes.
+These include establishing timelines for departmental decisions and approvals, use of NAHASDA funds to leverage other funds or to fulfill matching requirements, new authority to use Indian Health Service sanitation facilities funding when building HUD-assisted homes, a demonstration project to encourage private investment in tribal communities, permanent authorization for the tribal HUD-VASH program, and favorable alterations to the Brooke Amendment.
+Only one bill was reported out of Committee and it was amended to exclude the NHHBG provisions.
+The National American Indian Housing Council will work with the new Congress to introduce new reauthorization bills.
+Advocates should strongly urge Congress to consider passing a reauthorization of these vital tribal housing programs.

-Resources for Tribal Housing Programs.
-Funding for tribal housing is the lifeblood of community development in Indian Country.
+Resources for Tribal Housing Programs

+Funding for tribal housing is the lifeblood of community development in Native American communities.
 For many years, funding has leveled off, failing even to keep pace with inflation and the ever-increasing costs of energy, materials, and construction.
-Advocates should ask Congress to fully fund tribal housing and tribal housing-related programs, including the IHBG program, the ICDBG program, the NHHBG program, and the Section 184, 184A, and Title VI Loan Guarantee programs.
-If the IHBG program included growth with inflation since NAHASDA's enactment, the IHBG would be funded at nearly \$1 billion.
-Mindful that such an increase is not likely, tribes have largely advocated for an increase in funding to at least \$700 million, which would match the program's highest level of funding seen in 2010.
+Advocates should ask Congress to fully fund tribal housing and tribal housing-related programs, including the IHBG program, the ICDBG program, the NHHBG program, and the Section 184, 184A, and Title VI Loan Guarantee Programs.
+If the IHBG program included funding growth with inflation since NAHASDA's enactment, the IHBG would be funded at nearly \$1 billion.
+Mindful that such an increase is not likely, tribes were pleased to see an increase of \$100 million in funding in FY18, which marks the programs highest level of funding since NAHASDA was enacted.
+In 2019, tribal housing advocates will also look to improve the effectiveness of other federal programs in tribal communities, such as USDA Rural Housing Programs and the Department of Veterans Affairs' Native American Direct Loan Program.

-HUD-Veterans Affairs Supportive Housing.
+HUD-Veterans Affairs Supportive Housing